skhiearth/BlockCred/README.md

   *	A wallet of our own, used for both transactions and authentication can be implemented to reduce dependency on external wallets like Metamask.
   *	Notably, the platform can create an ERC20 token in its name and do an ICO, offering an easy pathway for the users to pay for their learning and earn revenue for the platform as a whole.
 This would facilitate us into making our solution a completely free service for the issuing authorities.

+## Requirements

+#### Hardware

+* macOS, Windows or Linux
+* Atleast 4GB of RAM recommended

+#### Software

+* Google Chrome, Brave or any Ethereum-enable browser
+* Metamask Extension
+* nodeJS
+* Ganache Stand-alone application or Ganache CLI
+* Truffle Suite
+* A code editor (VS Code preffered)

+#### Instructions

+Clone the GitHub repo on your local machine.
+Navigate to the project folder in the terminal and run `npm install` to install dependencies.

+For local development on a local blockchain:
+Launch Ganache, and quickstart a workspace.
+In the terminal, enter `truffle migrate --reset` to push the contracts to the local chain, then run `npm run start` to start the Web Application in your browser.

+For Ethereum public deployment:
+Make sure you have enough ETH in your wallet, or use any Ropsten faucet.
+In the `truffle-config.js` file in the project root, change the `mnemonic` and `provider` to your wallet's mnemonic and your Infura node.
+After that, run `truffle migrate --reset --network ropsten` to push the contracts to the Ropsten network.
+Run `npm run start` to start the Web Application in your browser.
+For deployment of the application, use Netlify and your GitHub remote.
+To get the build folder need by Netlify, use `npm run build`.

 Made with ❤️ by [Arpit](https://www.behance.net/masiharpit), [Simran](https://simmsss.github.io/) and [Utkarsh](https://skhiearth.github.io/)